 The Compensation Committee may delegate all or a portion of its duties and responsibilities to a subcommittee of the Compensation Committee.
-The Compensation Committee's purpose and responsibilities are more fully set forth in the Compensation Committee's charter, which was adopted by the Board of Directors on October 28, 2009.
+The Compensation Committee's purpose and responsibilities are more fully set forth in the Compensation Committee's charter, which was adopted by the Board of Directors on October 28, 2009 and amended on March 14, 2012.